tzeikob/javascript-patterns/control-flow/sequential-iteration/readme.md

 ### Sequential iteration with callbacks ###

 Assuming we have a collection of asynchronous tasks where each task is expecting two arguments, an `input` and a `callback`.
-We can define an `execution` function which accepts that collection of tasks along with an initial `input` and a `completion callback`, within that function we will use a helper function called `iterate` which will be responsible to manage the sequential execution.
+We can define an `execution` function which accepts that collection of tasks along with an initial `input` and a completion `callback`, within that function we will use a helper function called `iterate` which will be responsible to manage the sequential execution.
 Keep in mind that we are passing information from a task to the next task by updating the local `input` value with the result of each task, this way we can share data between tasks.
+Note that, as with sequential execution pattern, the completion callback should be called only **once** in either rejection or completion.

 ```javascript
 function execution (tasks, input, callback) {